baspenny/django-htmx-oauth-template/README.md

 6. Visit the application in your browser at `http://localhost:8000`.

 > Please note if you use your Google Credentials and you want to open the admin page, that you elevate your user to `superuser`
-> in the database so you can access the Django Admin
+> in the database, so you can access the Django Admin